Helping collegiate student-athletes

 Including life after collegiate sport

-Our Mission is to help collegiate student-athletes prepare for sport challenges, including retirement from collegiate sport
+Our Mission is to help collegiate student-athletes prepare for sport changes, including retirement from collegiate sport

-We do this by providing actionable tools to improve your coping skills, foster resilience, and center your values throughout all of your challenges in sport, including the toughest challenge of them all—the adjusting to retirement from collegiate sport.
+We do this by providing actionable tools to improve your coping skills, foster resilience, and center your values throughout all of your changes in your sport career, including the toughest challenge of them all—the adjusting to retirement from collegiate sport.

 This effort is associated with North Dakota’s State Suicide Prevention Program, funded by the North Dakota Department of Health and Human Services (HHS), Behavioral Health Division (BHD).